 Fish can carry harmful toxins in their systems that may not be destroyed when they are cooked.
-The two common two types of food poisoning that can be caused by fish are ciguatera and scombroid poisoning.
+The two common two types of seafood illness that can be caused by fish are ciguatera and scombroid poisoning.

 Neither type of seafood poisoning can be detected by taste or appearance.
 Neither can be prevented by cooking or freezing the fish.